anamrood/cis260-guestbook-project/README.md

 Used the built-in 'Publish to GitHub' feature in VS Code to automatically connect the local repository to the remote one on GitHub.

-Learned and executed the full Git workflow to save my work: preparing files with git add ., saving a snapshot with git commit -m "...", and uploading to GitHub with git push.
+Learned and executed the full Git workflow to save my work: preparing files with git add ., saving a snapshot with git commit -m "...", and uploading to GitHub with git push. **( git add . , git commit -m "..." , git push)**

 Next Step: Connect the form to the database to save user messages.